pennlabs/website/src/markdown/products/penn-mobile.md

 Browse dining and retail options, with hours and menus.

 ## Laundry without the wait
 Check your go-to laundry rooms to see whether washers and dryers are available (or how long they'll take to free up).
+A daily activity graph lets you see the most and least busy times to do your laundry.